Transport in French Guiana: Highways

 As of 2018, there are 440 kilometres of national roads, 408 kilometres of departmental road, and 1,311 kilometres of municipal roads.
 There is no motorway.

 Following a treaty between France and Brazil signed in July 2005, the Oyapock River Bridge over the Oyapock River was built and completed in 2011, becoming the first land crossing ever between French Guiana and the rest of the world (there is a ferry crossing to Albina, Suriname).
 The bridge was officially opened on 18 March 2017, however the border post introduction on the Brazilian caused additional delays.
-As of 2020, it possible to drive uninterrupted from Cayenne to Macapá, the capital of the state of Amapá in Brazil.
+As of 2020, it is possible to drive uninterrupted from Cayenne to Macapá, the capital of the state of Amapá in Brazil.